mrizkihidayat66/filerun/README.md

 ### Gratitude and Support
 We extend our sincere gratitude to FileRun, LDA for their hard work and dedication in developing such a useful platform.
 If you find FileRun beneficial, we highly recommend supporting them by purchasing a license for the latest version.
 For pricing details, please visit the [FileRun Pricing Page](https://filerun.com/pricing).

-By using this Docker image, you are not only ensuring a stable environment but also honoring the legacy of the FileRun application, which has provided numerous users with exceptional file management capabilities over the years.